shwangtangjun/SVGD-PyTorch/README.md

 # SVGD-PyTorch
-A PyTorch implementation of SVGD (Stein Variational Gradient Descent), contains all examples including bayesian inference in the paper

 The author provides sample [code](https://github.com/dilinwang820/Stein-Variational-Gradient-Descent) using numpy and explicit gradient calculation.
 However, PyTorch provides autograd mechanism and we can considerably simplify author's code and make it more readable.